kulics/koral/book-en/optional-type.md

 b := a!
 ```
 ## Merge Operation
-If you want to use another default value when the value of the optional type is null, you can use the `id ?! value` syntax.
+If you want to use another default value when the value of the optional type is null, you can use the `id.Def(value)` function.

 E.g:
 ```
-b := a ?!
-128
+b := a.Def(128)
 ```

 ## [Complete Example](../example.xs)